 If you only have one smile in you give it to the people you love. ~Maya Angelou

 The campaign to Stop Human Trafficking has been at the forefront of our community's needs for many years.
-SIGS along with other Sacramento Soroptimist Clubs have joined forces to supply backpacks containing basic toileties, clean clothes and other amenities to local hospitals where trafficked girls are brought into emergency for care, but are either abandoned by their handler or identified as a possible victim and authorities are called in.
-SIGS is partnering with Mercy General Hospital to provide backpacks as needed.
+SIGS has revamped their Backpacks for Mercy program to focus our efforts to support WEAVE.
+We supply backpacks containing basic toileties, clean clothes and other amenities to WEAVE where trafficked girls are brought to WEAVE for care and support.
+SIGS provides backpacks as needed.
 The call for action has been made and we proudly answer the call.

 This community service project, which originated last year as a collaborative project among the entire Sierra Nevada Region, is literally close to the chest.
 Have you ever considered the amount of foam, plastic, metal and fabric that occupies our landfills?
 Honestly, neither did we.
 This year, we will continue collecting new and gently used bras for women and young girls and offer them to Women's Empowerment and St. John's Shelter as both organizations support women in their transition and re-entry into a self-sufficient lifestyle.